 Do you make New Year’s resolutions and find something always gets in the way?
 Procrastination, old habits or the busyness of life?
-Here are some tips for tackling your 2018 resolutions with a new mindset.
+Here are some tips for tackling your new year resolutions with a new mindset.

 Recently, I reflected with some clients and asked a few questions as they stressed over “having to” lose weight, run faster, get promoted, or do more.